NetSci2025/netsci2025.github.io/netsci_school.md

 ## NetSci School

-The NetSci School is a two-day educational program (June 2nd-3th) that takes place just before the main NetSci conference.
+The NetSci School is a two-day educational program just before the main NetSci conference.
 It offers intensive tutorials and hands-on workshops designed for students, early-career researchers, and newcomers to network science.
-Participants gain a solid foundation in key concepts, methods, and applications across disciplines.
-The School is a unique opportunity to learn from leading experts and connect with peers in an informal, collaborative setting.
+Participants gain a solid foundation in state-of-the-art methods across the various network science disciplines.
+The school is a unique opportunity to learn from experts in the field and connect with peers in an informal, collaborative setting.

 The school will take place at the room "FPN Heerlen Zaal" of the [Faculty of Psychology and Neuroscience](https://www.google.co.uk/maps/place/Universiteitssingel+40,+6229+ER+Maastricht/@50.8358356,5.7138384,17z/data=!3m1!4b1!4m6!3m5!1s0x47c0e9838bb71633:0xf86151ae38f3c588!8m2!3d50.8358322!4d5.7164133!16s%2Fg%2F11kfbv0hys?entry=tts&g_ep=EgoyMDI1MDQyMy4wIPu8ASoASAFQAw%3D%3D&skid=5a2ab926-26e3-4e0c-8b0d-a4f66d23dd9a).
 For exact times, please check the [Program](https://netsci2025.github.io/program_at_a_glance/)